TSB Recommendation R07-04

 These changes will be discussed with stakeholders during the next consultative meeting.

-TSB reassessment of Transport Canada's response to Recommendation R07-04 (March 2013)
+March 2013: TSB reassessment of Transport Canada's response to Recommendation R07-04 (Satisfactory Intent)

 TC has reviewed the petition from the AAR and will address it during a consultative meeting with stakeholders.
 TC is progressing towards new regulations, but has not yet fully addressed the safety deficiency.
 Therefore, the Board reassesses the response to Recommendation R07-04 to remain as having Satisfactory Intent.